-The amount of oxygen in the air stays constant at 21% regardless of if you are at sea level or if you are at the top of Everest.
+The amount of oxygen in the air stays constant at 21% regardless of whether you are at sea level or the top of Everest.
 What changes is the air pressure, which means you are able to breathe in less air as you increase in altitude.

-Your body responds to altitude with an acclimation process that elicits some immediate changes and then more drawn-out changes.
+Your body responds to altitude through an acclimation process that elicits both immediate and gradual changes.
 Let’s look at each one in detail:

 Immediate changes

 The first change your body makes as it becomes hypoxic is to begin hyperventilating.
-The lower oxygen levels in our body cause its response to make us breathe faster to bring more oxygen in.
+The lower oxygen levels in our body cause our body to respond by making us breathe faster to bring in more oxygen.

 Your body will also increase your heart rate and blood pressure.